fberkayucar/fberkayucar/README.md

 Hi there<img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

+Who is fberkayucar?
 Likes to research and improve himself.
 Prone to teamwork and keen to learn new technologies and languages.
 Has a knowledge which is suitable for working in many fields.
 Likes to play games.

-C#, Java, Html, Css softwares.
+C#, Java, Unity, Html, Css softwares.

 Asp.Net Core Mvc with Linq and Depency İnjection